jorgenunezsiri/accusyn/README.md

 **Note:** AccuSyn has been created using `node v6.11.3 (LTS)` and `npm v3.10.10`.

+## Research Publication

+To know more about AccuSyn or if you are considering citing our work, you can follow the following research publication:

+> Nunez Siri, J., Neufeld, E., Parkin, I., and Sharpe, A., May 2020.
+Using Simulated Annealing to Declutter Genome Visualizations.
+The Thirty-Third International Florida Artificial Intelligence Research Society Conference (FLAIRS-33).
+Available at: www.aaai.org/ocs/index.php/FLAIRS/FLAIRS20/paper/view/18433/17546.

 ## Contact

 Jorge Nunez Siri - jorge.nunez@usask.ca

 AccuSyn has been created as part of the research being done by [P<sup>2</sup>IRC](https://p2irc.usask.ca) at the [University of Saskatchewan](https://www.usask.ca).

-> Copyright &copy; 2018 - 2019 Jorge Nunez Siri.
+> Copyright &copy; 2018 - 2021 Jorge Nunez Siri.
 All rights reserved.